 We also understand that for many of our employees work is an opportunity to meet new people and establish social networks.
 We have regular social functions such as site barbeques and Awards days as well as regular low impact sporting activities that give our employees the chance to participate in friendly competition in a supported environment.

 Who can work in Supported Employment?

 Employees of our Supported Employment service range from 18 years and over, come from a variety of different cultural backgrounds, and have a wide range of skills and support needs.
 There are some eligibility requirements.
 For example, employees generally need to be receiving the Disability Support Pension (or DSP).
-We support people with a broad range of disabilities (intellectual, physical, mental health issues etc.) so talk to us about your particular interests and support needs to get further information on the employment options available to you.
+We support people with a broad range of disabilities (intellectual, physical, mental health issues, etc.), so talk to us about your particular interests and support needs for information on available employment options.